 Rotating the head away from the main light can change open loop to Rembrandt.
 Rotating the head into the main light shifts towards butterfly.
 When setting up, and when analyzing your results later, remember to think about where is the nose in relation to the light?
 This is a key element, and 45 degrees is a good answer.
 We might choose to worry more with the nose shadow, but I don't.
-"Some light on far cheek" works well for me.
-The session may be dozens of images, and the subject is turning, so it is not static anyway (but a few of the frames ought to include this setup).
+“High and Wide” and "Some light on far cheek" with frontal fill works well for me.
+The session may be dozens of images, and the subject is turning, so it is not static anyway.

 But single light portraits are standard lesson assignments when starting to learn lighting, and will be very good experience for everyone.
 Maybe not the easiest way, but results can be stunning, and it causes us to think about the basics.
 Perhaps a reflector could free up your second light for the background or hair.
 That is another story, but some Reflector Ideas.

 Background light only.
-The background was black in the main and fill pictures above (8 feet back), so this light illuminates the background, and the subject is in silhouette.
+The background was black in the main and fill pictures above (8 feet back), so this light (placed behind and hidden by the subject) illuminates the background, and the subject is in silhouette.

 This pattern only confuses TTL metering, which will want to illuminate the center subject.
 Which might be compensated drastically, but you simply need a manual light here.
 Notice that the background light and the hair light do not influence the exposure.
 So to be sure they don't, do meter the exposure (Main and Fill lights together) with these two lights turned off (power switch off).
 This is same f/10.